twitter/communitynotes/documentation/api/overview.md

     * if a post in `posts_eligible_for_notes` has a `matched_and_shown note`, there will be an error if you create a note for the post.

 ### 6. Getting note request suggestions
-When people request a Community Note on the post, they could include URLs for X posts that were suggested as potential sources and / or explanations.
+When people request a Community Note on the post, they can optionally include both (a) URLs for X posts that they suggest as potential sources for a note, and (b) explanations for why they think the post might benefit from a note.
 You can add below fields in `tweet.fields` to get these data:
   * `suggested_source_links_with_counts`: each suggested URLs and the number of times each URL was suggested by different people.
   * `note_request_suggestions`: each explanation together with associated suggested URL (if there's any).